 The tables show workers with earnings reported in more than one state or county during the year in one location, mainly their end-of-year residence.
 The logic sequence for coding a worker's residence begins with the address associated with self-employment.
-If the worker files no Schedule SE, the address from the electronic report showing the highest taxable wages paid under Medicare is used.
-If there are only paper reports, the employer address from the report showing the highest taxable wages paid under Medicare is used.
+If the worker files no Schedule SE, the address from the report showing the highest taxable wages paid under Medicare is used.
 Workers with earnings reported in both wage and salary jobs and self-employment are counted in each type of employment, but only once in the total.